danroc/wol-relay/README.md

 # Wake-on-LAN Relay

-Relay Wake-on-LAN packets between networks.
+Relay Wake-on-LAN (WOL) packets between multiple networks or interfaces.
+This is useful for environments where devices are on separate subnets and need to be woken up remotely.

+## Features

+- Listens for WOL packets on specified interfaces
+- Relays valid WOL packets to all other monitored networks
+- Prevents packet loops and duplicate broadcasts
+- Lightweight and easy to deploy (single binary or Docker image)

 ## Usage

+### Docker Compose

-In a Docker compose file, you can add the following service to relay WOL packets between the `eno1` and `eno2` network interfaces:
+Add the following service to your `compose.yaml` to relay WOL packets between the `eno1` and `eno2` network interfaces:

 ```yaml
 services: